Enter your email below to receive weekly updates from the Ashton College blog straight to your inbox.

 Personalization may seem like it requires a great deal of effort, but the results speak for themselves.
 According to a report from Earnix and Insurance Innovators, financial services companies that implemented personalization into their business strategies have seen positive results.
 The report states that financial services businesses using personalization saw a 60% increase in revenue per customer, an 81% increase in customer retention, an 87% increase in customer engagement, and a 75% increase in sales conversions.
 There is no getting around the fact that personalization is going to continue to play a large role in the financial services industry for some time.

 Personalization is not the only way to stay competitive in financial services.
 The right education and the right certifications can take you further in your career and help you expand the services you can offer to your clients.
-Register now for one of our upcoming financial services courses and take your career to the next level.
+One of our upcoming financial services courses can help you take your career to the next level.
+You can also improve your client relationships by learning how to clearly and effectively communicate.
+Consider levelling up with communication skills training so you can offer even more personalized care and unparalleled professionalism.